 - Cover the assembly with a material that prevents moisture from entering and that is hermetic.
 Put weight on top to help ferment and extract liquid from cherries.

-- Cover the container tightly and store in the fridge for approximately 1 week and a half (depending on the ripeness of the cherry).
+- Cover the container tightly and store it in the fridge for approximately 1 week and a half (depending on the ripeness of the cherry).
 Important: darkness.